haandol/cognito-kakao-example/README.md

 # cognito-kakao-integration-example

-This repository is an example code for creating Amazon Cognito user via kakaotalk signin
+This repository is an example code for creating Amazon Cognito user via Kakaotalk signin

-Deploying this cdk will provision below architeture on you AWS Account.
+Deploying this cdk will provision below resources on you AWS Account.

 > If you are using CDK version 1.x, please use [cdkv1 branch](https://github.com/haandol/cognito-kakao-example/tree/cdkv1)